joelwking/cat9k-soar/README.md

 ### Components

-**SOAR**: The acronym SOAR, Security Orchestration, Automation and Response is a process and concept of managing contextual data associated with cyber attacks and security related incidents.
-The SOAR platform **Splunk Phantom** fundamental to this solution.
-World Wide Technolgy has developed both apps and data ingest [software](https://github.com/joelwking/Phantom-Cyber) for the **Splunk Phantom** platform, which is leveraged in this solution.
+* **SOAR**: The acronym SOAR, Security Orchestration, Automation and Response is a process and concept of managing contextual data associated with cyber attacks and security related incidents.
+The SOAR platform **Splunk Phantom** is fundamental to this solution.
+World Wide Technology has developed both apps and data ingest [software](https://github.com/joelwking/Phantom-Cyber) for the **Splunk Phantom** platform, which is used in this solution.

-**Linux Containers**: specifically Docker, building software solutions using Docker containerization shortens development cycles and decreases the barriers to deploying apps on the target systems.
+* **Linux Containers**: Specifically Docker, enables building software solutions using containerization shortens development cycles and decreases the barriers to deploying apps on the target systems.
 In this solution, applications are developed and packaged on Linux systems and then installed on the network edge running on Catalyst 9300 series switches.

-**Application Hosting**: The Cisco Catalyst 9300 series switches now supports application hosting using reserved memory and CPU, running as a separate Linux process, isolated from the IOS XE operating system.
+* **Application Hosting**: The Cisco Catalyst 9300 series switch now supports application hosting using reserved memory and CPU, running as a separate Linux process, isolated from the IOS XE operating system.
 This solution is beneficial to the network manager as it does not require separate computing machines to run the software on the network edge.

-**Catalyst 9K SOAR**: The Python software contained in this solution includes foundational code to create security events (Phantom *containers*) and security data (Phantom *artifacts*) on the Splunk Phantom platform.
-Within the `library` directory, there are two sub-directories, `hello_phantom` and `snort`.
+* **Catalyst 9K SOAR**: The Python software contained in this solution includes foundational code to create security events (Phantom *containers*) and security data (Phantom *artifacts*) on the Splunk Phantom platform.
+Within the `library` directory, there are two sub-directories, `hello_phantom` and `snort`, which can be deployed as apps on the Catalyst 9300 series.

 #### Topology Diagram

+This topology diagram illustrates that multiple apps can be installed and executed on the Catalyst 9300 series, using the REST API interface on a Splunk Phantom instance to ingest structured data gleaned from the network edge to the SOAR platform for analysis and action by the security operations center.

 ![](./documentation/images/cat9k-soar_topology.png)

 #### Software

-The file `library/connector/base_connector.py` contains a Python class *SOAR*, which is imported and referenced as a Python superclass by the `library/hello_phantom/hello.py` and `library/snort/snort.py`.
-The `base_connector.py` imports [https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py](https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py) which uses the Python `requests` module to address the Phantom REST APIs.
+The file `library/connector/base_connector.py` contains a Python class *SOAR*, which is imported and referenced as a Python superclass by the `library/hello_phantom/hello.py` and `library/snort/snort.py` apps.
+The `base_connector.py` imports [https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py](https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py) which uses the Python `requests` module to interact with the Phantom REST APIs.

 ___
 ##### hello_phantom

 This Docker app is a basic 'hello world' example which creates an event (container) in Phantom, then exits.
+It can be used as a template to develop your own data collection applications as telemetry to Splunk Phantom.

 ___
 ##### snort

 This Docker app installs, configures and executes Snort.
 [Snort](https://www.snort.org) is an open-source, network intrusion detection system (NIDS).
 The Snort configuration file enables alerts to be written to a CSV file.
 Alerts written to the file are processed by `snort.py` and used to create events (containers) and artifacts in CEF (Common Exchange Format) format.
 The shell `snort.sh` starts both Snort and the Python program.

+Using Snort to act as an intrusion detection system integrated with Software Defined Networking (SDN) concepts have been demonstrated as a  Security-Defined Routing use case.
+Refer to the  [cybergamut](http://cybergamut.com/2014/10/technical-tuesday-28-october-2014-software-defined-networking-by-joel-king-of-world-wide-technology/) talk and [slides](https://www.slideshare.net/joelwking/security-defined-routingcybergamutv11) as well as a [video demonstration ](https://www.youtube.com/watch?v=KvZuklmi9uU).

 ___